Sheryl Sandberg, longtime No. 2 exec at Facebook, steps down

-SAN FRANCISCO (AP) — Sheryl Sandberg, the No. 2 executive at Facebook owner Meta, is stepping down, according to a post Wednesday on her Facebook page.
+SAN FRANCISCO (AP) — Sheryl Sandberg, the No. 2 executive at Facebook owner Meta, is stepping down.
 Sandberg has served as chief operating officer at the social media giant for 14 years.
 She joined from Google in 2008, four years before Facebook went public.

 “When I took this job in 2008, I hoped I would be in this role for five years.
-Fourteen years later, it is time for me to write the next chapter of my life,” Sandberg wrote on her Facebook page.
-She did not say what she planned to do.
+Fourteen years later, it is time for me to write the next chapter of my life,” Sandberg wrote on her Facebook page Wednesday.

-Meta CEO Mark Zuckerberg said in his own Facebook post that he doesn’t plan to replace Sandberg in the company’s existing structure.
-Javier Olivan will serve as Meta’s new COO.
+Meta CEO Mark Zuckerberg said in his own Facebook post that Javier Olivan will serve as Meta’s new COO, although it will be a different job than the one Sandberg held for the past 14 years.

+“It will be a more traditional COO role where Javi will be focused internally and operationally, building on his strong track record of making our execution more efficient and rigorous,” Zuckerberg wrote.

 People are also reading…